ChThH/Theological-Reflections/index.md

 ---

 ## About
-Some reflection, series, and other writings.
+Some reflection, handouts from series, and other writings.

 ## Links
 [Reflections](reflections.md)